nossidge/1d-cellular-automata/README.md

            o o o o o o o o
 ```

 Instead of using a single _one_ cell as the initial state, we can specify whatever state we want, by using the `-i` option.
-The `-c` option works here as well, so we can use it to write `'o     o'` to the centre of the initial state:
+The `-c` option works here as well, so we can use it to write `'1000001'` to the centre of the initial state:
 ```
-$ automata.rb -x37 -y7 -u146 -c -s' o' -i'o     o'
+$ automata.rb -x37 -y7 -u146 -c -s' o' -i'1000001'
                o     o
               o o   o o
              o   o o   o